slimbootloader/documentation/source/supported-hardware/up2.rst

     <SBL_IFWI_IMAGE> : Output file.
 New IFWI image with SBL in BIOS region.
     -p <value>       : 4-byte platform data for platform ID and debug UART port index.

+..
+Note:: StitchLoader.py script works only if Boot Guard in the base image is not enabled, and the silicon is not fused with Boot Guard enabled.
+          If Boot Guard is enabled, please use StitchIfwi.py script instead.

 See :ref:`stitch-tool` on how to stitch the IFWI image with |SPN|.

 Slimbootloader binary for capsule
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^